rela589n/sound/Mixing Consoles/Wing/Compact/Wing Compact.md

 | Ціна                                                                                      | 130 193 грн    |              |         |

-> **Faders-config** - you can adjust channel faders to be placed right by their respective buses and DCAs.
+> **Faders-config** (layers) - you can adjust channel faders to be placed right by their respective buses and DCAs.
 For example, put music Aux right by vocal mics and vocal bus.
 >
 > Besides that, it's possible to **configure buttons** for actions like loading scene, channel preset etc.